hotandfresh/taskmaster/README.md

 # Taskmaster

 ## Overview
 This is a backend application that displays tasks, its id, title, description, and status.
 The application utilizes a noSQL db and is hosted on with AWS elastic beanstalk.
+Then it was all moved to the cloud via lambda functions and hooked to AWS API Gateway

+As of 9/26/19 an SnS system has been added to send text notifications.
+The steps on creating that are described below.

 ## How to Run The Application Locally